 The Ministry of Education (MoE) says it will after the conduct of the national standardised test for students in primary four September this year administer a random-base standardised test for basic two and four students in the country.

-The Minister for Education, Dr Yaw Osei Adutwum announced this speaking on behalf of the Education Ministry in an interview with the Accra-based Asaase 99.5 Radio monitored by EducationWeb.com.gh on Wednesday.
+Dr Yaw Osei Adutwum, the Minister for Education and Member of Parliament for Bosomtwe Constituency disclosed this in speaking in an interview with the Accra-based Asaase 99.5 Radio monitored by EducationWeb.com.gh.

 “We’ll be doing a randomized sample assessment for basic 2 and 6 students across the country, we are going to select such students randomly from different schools to test them, those are random and not a census,” Adutwum stated.